 Republic of South Sudan

 A referendum in early 2011 was the climax of a 2005 peace agreement that ended two decades of civil war, war that had claimed some 2 million lives.
 Independence on July 9, 2011, gave the people of South Sudan a chance to chart their own future.
 Despite more than 50 years of civil war and an infrastructure that is in ruins, a sense of hope now pervades the people of South Sudan.
 The Republic of South Sudan began nationhood as one of the world’s poorest countries, but it has a landscape with rich natural resources and churches with abundant faith.
-The PC(USA) is working with its partner churches and organizations, the Presbyterian Church of South Sudan (PCOSS), the Sudan Evangelical Presbyterian Church, Nile Theological College, RECONCILE, Across and the Sudan Council of Churches to help craft a brighter tomorrow for the people in South Sudan.
+In December of 2013, civil war again erupted which has claimed 50,000 lives.
+A fragile peace agreement has yet to be implemented.
+The PC(USA) is working with its partner churches and organizations, the Presbyterian Church of South Sudan (PCOSS), the Sudan Evangelical Presbyterian Church, Nile Theological College, RECONCILE, Across and the South Sudan Council of Churches to help craft a brighter tomorrow for the people in South Sudan.

 Challenges remain for the new nation, among them major humanitarian and development problems.
 Thousands of Southerners have returned from the North, adding pressure to communities already struggling to cope.
 The long-term needs are huge.
 The threat of inter-ethnic fighting continues, and problems in border areas with the North have yet to be resolved.